kcalvinalvin/utreexo/cmd/ibdsim/readme.md

 # ibdsim

 This simulates initial block download (IBD) using the utreexo accumulator.
-There are 2 things it can do depending on which function is called or commented out in main(): buildProofs() or runIBD().
+There are 2 things it can do depending on which function is called in simcmd: BuildProofs() (in genproofs.go) or RunIBD() (in ibdsim.go).

+In BuildProofs, two things are done asynchronously.
+First, the proofs are build with writeProofs().
+Second, the ttl (time to live) is recording for all txos.
+This is used to cache transactions to save bandwidth.

+In RunIBD, the proofs are read and a pollard, the accumulator, is built.
+Currently the pollard cannot be saved to disk but that is in the works.

-In both cases, a txo file with all of the outpoints and their durations is read.
-For buildProofs() a levelDB folder is created with proofs for every block.
-For runIBD() that DB folder is read, and the proofs are used to simulate a utreexo node syncing process.
+For BuildProofs() proofs for every block is saved to proof.dat file.
+This file is indexed with proofoffset.dat file.
+For RunIBD() those two files are used, and the proofs are used to simulate a utreexo node syncing process.
 Important performance data about the sync process can be obtained & optimized.

 example output:
 Block 546000 add 854493089 del 804238642 pol nl 50254447 tops 18 he 6718011979 re 608922796 ow 2145511834